chinamike65/hugo-tuolesi/content/book4/book4en.md

 picture

-#### Part Four - Vajra, Gang, Vehicle
+#### Part Four - Vajrayana - Tantra

 ...
+>

-When I have become a [suitable] vessel by training in the common path,
+>When I have become a [suitable] vessel by training in the common path,
+>

-Please bless me to immediately enter
+>Please bless me to immediately enter
+>

-The holy gateway of the fortunate beings—
+>The holy gateway of the fortunate beings—
+>

-The supreme of all vehicles, the Vajrayana.
+>The supreme of all vehicles, the Vajrayana.
+>

 ---

+>
-At that time, the basis of accomplishing the two attainments
+>At that time, the basis of accomplishing the two attainments
+>

-Is keeping my vows and samayas purely.
+>Is keeping my vows and samayas purely.
+>

-When I have gained effortless conviction in this,
+>When I have gained effortless conviction in this,
+>

-Please bless me to protect them even at the cost of my life.
+>Please bless me to protect them even at the cost of my life.
+>

 ---

+>
-Then, when I have realized exactly the vital points of the two stages—
+>Then, when I have realized exactly the vital points of the two stages—
+>

-The essence of the tantric sets—
+>The essence of the tantric sets—
+>

-And am enjoying the yoga of four sessions with effort, without being distracted [by nonmeditation objects],
+>And am enjoying the yoga of four sessions with effort,
+>
+>without being distracted [by nonmeditation objects],
+>

-Please bless me to accomplish these according to the teachings of the holy beings.
+>Please bless me to accomplish these according to the teachings of the holy beings.

-...
+>

+>
-—— "The Foundation of All Good Qualities"
+>—— "The Foundation of All Good Qualities"
+>

-Chapter 1 - Requirements for Practicing Tantric Buddhism
+#### Chapter 1 - Requirements for Practicing Tantric Buddhism

-Section 1 - Empowerment to learn Tantric Buddhism
+**Section 1 - Empowerment to learn Tantric Buddhism**

 You must first receive the empowerment, and only after receiving the empowerment can one be qualified to practice Tantra.